nathan-jon3s/NurStash/src/pages/docs/health-assess.md

 Once you have verified that everything looks good, you can say "bony prominences are intact and show no skin breakdown."

-### Head
+## Facial Features

-•	Start to look at the skin color (is it nice and pink)
+1. Start to look at the skin color, make sure it is nice and pink
-•	Make sure that the head is symmetrical and appropriate size for body
+2. Make sure that the head is symmetrical and appropriate size for body
-•	Looking for any abnormal movements or twitching of the face that are involuntary
+3. Looking for any abnormal movements or twitching of the face that are involuntary
-•	Look at the eyes and the ears and make sure they are at the same level and symmetrical
+4. Look at the eyes and the ears and make sure they are at the same level and symmetrical
-•	“Facial features are in tact and symmetrical”
+5. State the following; “Facial features are in tact and symmetrical”

+## Head Checks

-3. Next, I can palpate the head
+Next, I can palpate the head

 •	Check for any masses, indentation, skin breakdown, and infestations (gloves should be worn)
 •	Any open or bleeding moles
 •	Any dandruff and note that the skin is flaky dry
 •	This can be done by moving the hair in one-inch increments looking for any flees or lice (there will be reddish areas)
 •	Feeling around for anything that is abnormal, as well as the hair color, texture, or patches that could be caused by alopecia

+## Lymph Nodes

-4. Now can access the lymph nodes feeling for any hard lumps and tenderness for patient
+1. Access the lymph nodes in the following areas, feeling for any hard lumps and tenderness;

-1. Pre-Auricular:  in front of the ear
+- Pre-Auricular: in front of the ear
-2. Post Auricular: back of the ear
+- Post Auricular: back of the ear
-3. Occipital region
+- Occipital region
-4. Submandibular- bottom of mandible
+- Submandibular: bottom of mandible
-5. Submental- chin
+- Submental: chin
-6. Deep cervical chain down and follows the sterno muscles
+- Deep cervical chain: follows the sterno muscles
-7. And then ask the patent to shrug their shoulders and palpate the supraclavicular area
+- Supraclavicular Area: Shoulders (To check this area, ask the patent to shrug their shoulders and palpate)

-8. What to say: “Lymph nodes noted but not palpable”
+2. After checking all of the Lymph nodes state: “Lymph nodes noted but not palpable”

-5. After that I can doff my gloves and preform hand hygiene
+3. Then doff your gloves and perform hand hygiene

+## Eye Checks

 6. Eyes
 Looking at: